estuary/flow/site/docs/concepts/connectors.md

 See https://github.com/estuary/flow/issues/303
 :::

-#### Example: Protect Portions of a Configuration
+#### Example: Protect portions of a configuration

 Endpoint configurations are typically a mix of sensitive and non-sensitive values.
-It can be cumbersome when `sops` protects an entire configuration document as you lose visibility into non-sensitive values, which you might prefer to store as cleartext for eas of use.
+It can be cumbersome when `sops` protects an entire configuration document as you lose visibility into non-sensitive values, which you might prefer to store as cleartext for ease of use.

 You can use the encrypted-suffix feature of `sops` to selectively protect credentials: